thangle89/PersonalBlog/content/blog/understanding-this-binding-in-javascript/index.md

 //output: 3
 ```

-when `sum()` executed `this` is passed from immediate environment which is from global scope.
+when `sum()` get executed, `this` is passed from immediate environment which is from global scope.
 Another example

 ```js
 var a = 1;